 The EPA spells out a standard test to measure if a waste is corrosive on steel. https://www.epa.gov/hw-sw846/sw-846-test-method-1110a-corrosivity-toward-steel

 Reactive refers to chemical reactivity and the potential of a material to rapidly breakdown or react in a manner that releases a lot of heat or gases and vapors.
 It is difficult to quantify how reactive something is and whether it passes a threshold to become hazardous.
 It’s mostly a judgment that comes out of a conversation with the regulatory authority.
 A waste that is liable to chemical breakdown spontaneously at ambient temperatures is considered reactive.
 So is anything that reacts with water.
+If toxic fumes or gases (including sulfide or cyanide gases) form, the material is considered reactive.
 Context matters, too, as two materials present in the same facility that might react with each other could be considered reactive waste while each material by itself might not.
 Reactive materials at health care facilities include oxidizers (bleach, hydrogen peroxide, potassium dichromate, potassium permanganate) and reducers (sodium bisulfite, sodium sulfite).

 A waste is toxic if it is harmful to a human (or similar animals) after it enters the body.
 Toxicity here is a chemical property.
 Bacteria and other pathogens can be harmful, but they are not considered toxic.
 Heavy metal waste is often toxic.
 Used batteries often have heavy metals.
 Some facilities (often older ones) have lead built into the walls and ceiling of areas where X-rays and CT scans are done.
 Medical treatment chemicals can be toxic.
 Some chemotherapy drugs are genotoxic.